jmahoney/industry-bullshit/README.md

 # industry-bullshit

 Bullshit phrases used in the web industry.

+### Phrases, not single words

+Bullshit needs context.
+While a lot of words might seem like bullshit in and of themselves, for this list to be any use we need that context.
+So "utilize"--a terrible word--is not bullshit but the phrase "going forward" certainly is.

+### Contributing

+Pull requests welcome!

 ### Examples